nearform/the-fastify-workshop/deck.md

 # Step 2: Exercise 💻

-- split `server.js` into two files:
+- Split `server.js` into two files:

   - `server.js` contains only the server startup logic
   - `index.js` contains the code to instantiate Fastify and register plugins

-- create a `GET /users` route in `routes/users.js` and export it as a Fastify plugin
+- Create a `GET /users` route in `routes/users.js` and export it as a Fastify plugin

 ---